This website is best viewed in a browser that supports web standards.

 Move in day for fall is the Thursday before classes start.
 You will receive a lot of information in late summer about your room, your roommate, and moving in.
 You will receive a map that tells you how to drive into campus and where to drop off your stuff.
 We even have the Cat Crew to meet you and lend a hand when you need it.

-Yes, Freshmen Seminar starts meeting on Friday, the day after you move in, and meets throughout the weekend.
-Freshmen Seminar starts before your other classes because it helps get you acclimated to campus.
-Your Freshmen Seminar Instructor and Peer Advisor (an upper classmen who is a teaching assistant) can act as your guides through those first days and weeks on campus, and even better, you have an instant group of new friends with similar interests.
+Yes, University Seminar starts meeting on Friday, the day after you move in, and meets throughout the weekend.
+University Seminar starts before your other classes because it helps get you acclimated to campus.
+Your University Seminar Instructor and Peer Advisor (an upper classmen who is a teaching assistant) can act as your guides through those first days and weeks on campus, and even better, you have an instant group of new friends with similar interests.

 Typically parents move you in on Thursday and help you get settled, but don't stay beyond that day.
 However, if they have a long way to drive, your parents may want to make reservations at a hotel in Maryville for that night.
 You will be so busy with activities throughout the weekend that you probably won't have a lot of time to spend with them.
 And before you know it, it will be time to go home for a visit.